-The Three Pillars of Lent: Prayer
+The Three Pillars of Lent: The Power of Prayer

-By Divine Word Missionaries on February 3, 2023
+By Divine Word Missionaries on February 5, 2024

-The liturgical season of Lent can often become crowded and confused as we wrestle with what to give up and how to stay on track, but when we get down to the heart of it, Lent is only about one thinggrowing deeper in our relationship with the Lord.
+The liturgical season of Lent can often become crowded and confused as we wrestle with what to give up and how to stay on track, but when we get down to the heart of it, Lent is about only one thing—growing deeper in our relationship with the Lord.

 What are the three pillars of Lent?

-To help keep us on track, the church offers us three pillars to focus our efforts during the forty days of Lent: prayer, fasting and almsgiving.
-While the practice of fasting during Lent is widely known and observed, many are not aware of how to properly answer the church's prompt to incorporate prayer during this season.
-God calls us to begin or strengthen our daily prayer regimen so that we may come to know him on a personal level.
-If we are truly going to grow in a relationship with Jesus Christ, increasing our time in prayer is exactly where we need to start.
+To help keep us on track, the church offers us three pillars to focus our efforts during the 40 days of Lent: prayer, fasting and almsgiving.
+While the practice of fasting during Lent is widely known and observed, many are not aware of how to properly answer the Church's prompt to incorporate prayer during this season.

 What is prayer?

-Many saints also offered their own personal reflections on what prayer is and how it unites us to God:
+Many saints also offered their personal reflections on what prayer is and how it unites us to God:

 "Prayer is a surge of the heart, it is a simple look turned toward heaven, it is a cry of recognition and of love, embracing both trial and joy." — St. Therese of Lisieux